pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * If you had to be a different nationality, what country would you like to have been born in?
 Why?
 * If you were given $50,000 to throw a party for all of your friends, what sort of party would you put together?
 * Are you a morning, a night person or somewhere in the middle?
-* Do you think you would prefer a calm, loving, consistent marriage or one that was full of excitement, wild times and rocky patches?

 * Do you think you are a fairly typical man/woman in the way you think, act and believe?
 * Are you one who adapts to change easily?
 Can you cite some examples?
 * Do you have a child's heart sometimes?
 What sort of “childish” things do you think about doing?